UKGovernmentBEIS/transparency-db-testing/README.md

          "mvn clean verify -P API" -> To test all the API features

          "mvn clean verify -P UI"  -> To test all the UI features

+         "mvn clean verify -P SEARCH" -> To test all the SEARCH portal UI features

+         "mvn clean verify -P SEARCHAPI" -> To test all the SEARCH portal API features

+         "mvn clean verify -P ADMINAPI" -> To test all the ADMIN portal API features

          "mvn clean verify -P -Dit.test=Runner_File"  -> To test individual feature